-After a car accident, if you don’t feel any serious pain or have obvious broken bones or bleeding, you might think that you weren’t injured in the collision.
+After a motor vehicle accident, if you don’t feel any serious pain or have obvious broken bones or bleeding, you might think that you weren’t injured in the collision.
 However, if you hit your head in the accident, you may have an invisible injury — a mild traumatic brain injury (TBI).

 Mild TBIs often go undiagnosed after car accidents because they are not easy to identify.
 Unfortunately, they can still create very serious problems for those who suffer from them.
 Without professional medical care, a mild TBI can disrupt a person’s entire life, making it difficult or impossible to work a job or relate to your family and community.